bennet489/alx-higher_level_programming/0x02-python-import_modules/README.md

 # 0x02.
 Python - import & modules
 ## Description
-This project directory contains tasks that acheive the following learning objectives:
+This directory contains tasks that acheive the following learning objectives:

 * Why Python programming is awesome
 * How to import functions from another file